astrodiegog/FlatCosmoCalc/README.md

 4. `CreateIntegralTableLN()` - allocate memory to integral table & perform integral in log space
 5. `DestroyIntegralTable()` - de-allocate / free memory of integral table
 6. `SaveIntegralTable()` - save the integral table
-7. `RunTest()` - which performs the previous functions given just an integral param file
+7. `RunTest()` - which performs the previous functions given an integral param file
+7. `RunAllTests()` - performs the previous functions using all integrands in `testintegrands.cpp`

 A produced integral table will save the integral